-VRX acknowledges the bonds that the indigenous communities have with the lands and waters.
-The Company is committed to engaging with these communities and their representatives to ensure they are kept fully informed about VRX's latest development and have the opportunity to be involved in planning.
+VRX respects the connection indigenous communities have with their lands and waters.
+The Company is committed to engagement with these communities and their representatives, ensuring they are updated on VRX's developments and actively involved in the planning stages.
 VRX's Indigenous Community Policy formalises its commitment to uphold and respect human rights of indigenous communities.
 As part of VRX's commitment to local and indigenous employment, VRX anticipates offering employment and contract opportunities to local indigenous communities in the vicinity of its projects and to support the ranger programs associated with its project areas.